Schema For WordPress

-And in this example, because the Stubb’s Bar-B-Q website uses itemprop=”event” tags, when I search “events stubbs” I see a nice list of events, dates, and titles for those events as my first search result.
+Since the website for Stubb’s Bar-B-Q uses itemprop=”event” tags, when we search for “events stubbs” we see a nice list of events, dates, and titles as the first search result.

-Remember, while websites using Schema do not get preferential treatment by search engines, they might get preferential treatment from actual users.
+Remember, while websites using Schema do not get preferential treatment by search engines, they might receive more attention from actual users.
 The additional data structure helps a user to easily see whether the information on the page will be relevant to what they need or not.

 JSON-LD Schema Generators

-- Webcode.tools has a comprehensive generator tool that allows for many types of web content and metadata fields.
+- Webcode.tools has a comprehensive generator tool that enables you to add tags for many types of web content and metadata fields.

-- Microgenerator.org has a markup generator tool that works for both Microdata and JSON-LD (default is JSON-LD per Google’s recommendation)
+- Migrodatagenerator.org has a markup generator tool that works for both Microdata and JSON-LD.

 - Hall Analysis has created a step-by-step tool that shows the visual JSON-LD markup and how it changes as you add more information.